ankumar/architecture/Labs/Sandbox.md

 1. ["Containers"](https://www.michaelnygard.com/blog/2018/09/joyful-isolation) - [has come to be a deeply overloaded term, and I see it causing confusion nearly every day.](https://twitter.com/MarcJBrooker/status/1222217458028707841)
 2. [Microservices](../Patterns/microservices-demo.md)
-3. Workloads & Application infrastructure
+3. Declarative model for Workloads & Application infrastructure,
+* request-response
+* streaming and event-based use-cases
+* streaming and stateful use-cases